Cooper instability and superconductivity on the Penrose lattice: Introduction

-Recently, definite experimental evidences for the SC are revealed in the Al-Zn-Mg QC with five-folded symmetric axes \cite{Kamiya2018qSC}.
-These evidences together with those in previous ternary QCs \cite{Wong1987EXP,Wagner1988EXP} and crystalline approximates \cite{Deguchi2015EXP}, have attracted a lot of research interests.
-Sakai and his coworkers studied the extended-to-localized crossover of Cooper pairs on Penrose lattice \cite{Sakai2017QC-SC}.
-The pairing state for electrons moving in the quasi-periodic potential of the Ammann- Beenker tiling was studied by the Bogoliubov-de Gennes (BdG) approach \cite{Araujo2019QC-SC}, wherein conventional SC consistent with the BCS theory is found.
-In Ref ~\cite{Nagai2020BdG}, a new numerical skill is developed to treat the BdG equation associated with the SC on the Penrose lattice.
+Recently, definite experimental evidence for the SC was revealed in the Al-Zn-Mg QC with five-folded symmetric axes \cite{Kamiya2018qSC}.
+The evidence together with those in previous ternary QCs \cite{Wong1987EXP,Wagner1988EXP} and crystalline approximates \cite{Deguchi2015EXP}, has attracted a lot of research interests.
+Sakai and his coworkers studied the extended-to-localized crossover of Cooper pairs on the Penrose lattice \cite{Sakai2017QC-SC}.
+The pairing state for electrons moving in the quasi-periodic potential of the Ammann-Beenker tiling was studied by the Bogoliubov-de Gennes (BdG) approach \cite{Araujo2019QC-SC}, wherein conventional SC consistent with the BCS theory was found.
+In Ref.~\cite{Nagai2020BdG}, a new numerical skill was developed to treat the BdG equation associated with the SC of the Penrose lattice.
 However, there are still a few fundamental issues for the SC on the QC that remain to be settled, which are the focus of the present work.